telerik/teststudio-docs/docs/features/scheduling-test-runs/multiple-machines-scheduling-setup/create-execution-server.md

 Once the option is disabled or the Test Studio Scheduling Client process is stopped, the operating system will be able to get to sleep/lock normally.

-> __Note:__ This functionality will not prevent the user to manually lock the machine or put it to sleep.</br>
+> __Note!__ This functionality will not prevent the user to manually lock the machine or put it to sleep.</br>

-> __Note:__ Using this functionality could be a security risk since it will prevent the machine from locking when expected by your security policy.
+> __Note!__ Using this functionality could be a security risk since it will prevent the machine from locking when expected by your security policy.
 Please consider if leaving the test machine unlocked for prolonged periods is acceptable for your organization before using the feature (especially when using Test Studio on your local physical machine).

 ### Reconnect to Console on Disconnect